Moms have impossible standards today.

 That sounds too simple, and that’s because it is too simple; however, with your mind clouded by all the judgment and conflicted opinions out there, and your own desire to please people, this easy concept is so hard to implement!

-If you’re not a celebrity mom, global executive mom, or a Proverbs 31 mom it is simply because you are not supposed to.
+If you’re not a celebrity mom, global executive mom, or a Proverbs 31 mom it is simply because you are not supposed to be either.
 You are exactly where you need to be right now and you will be exactly where your vision and your efforts will take you.

 The cool thing is that you can be your own version of whatever it is that attracts you in these women you call perfect or godly.
 If you read Proverbs 31 with me, you will see that there are many of the Proverbs 31 moms you would love to embody but others are just not for you – they are others’ idea of what you’re supposed to be like.